 - How to Install Plex on Android TV [Complete Guide]

-- How to Install Plex on Linux/Ubuntu [Complete Setup]
+- How to use Plex on Chromecast [via Smartphone/PC]

 - How to Install Plex on Firestick/Fire TV [Complete Guide]

-Plex will turn the Raspberry Pi device into a home media center where you can easily organize all your media contents.
+Plex will turn the Raspberry Pi device into a home media center where you can easily organize all your media content.

 Hope the installation procedure discussed in this article has let you download Plex for Raspberry Pi.
 Let us know your experience as comments below.